dimebots/dimebots/README.md

    <li> Serial port baud rate supporting 300bps all the way up to 921600bps</li>
    <li> Support for adjustable serial port parameters</li>
 </ul>
-The CH9141 module integrates master and slave functionality, while being configured through AT serial commands.
-The serial AT commands were used for configuring the CH9141 module to set the modules device name, module password, and serial baud rate to 9600bps.
+<p></p>The CH9141 module integrates master and slave functionality, while being configured through AT serial commands.
+The serial AT commands were used for configuring the CH9141 module to set the modules device name, module password, and serial baud rate to 9600bps.</p>

 <p><strong>Microchip MCP1700 Low Dropout (LDO) Voltage Regulator</strong></p>